react-navigation/react-navigation.github.io/versioned_docs/version-5.x/configuring-links.md

 Sometimes you want to ensure that a certain screen will always be present as the first screen in the navigator's state.
 You can use the `initialRouteName` property to specify the screen to use for the initial screen.

-In the above example, if you want the `Notifications` screen to be the initial route in the navigator under `Home`, your config will look like this:
+In the above example, if you want the `Feed` screen to be the initial route in the navigator under `Home`, your config will look like this:

 ```js
 {